Posted 9 years ago by Alex King

 As each week's games are processed, valuable data is generated within the system itself.
 Are certain events and clauses being used too often?
 Are there real game events not being exposed enough in the virtual game articles?
 By reporting on the overall system usage we can identify these issues and then take the appropriate steps to correct them.
 We can even do a test run of the previous week's data to see how the changes will take effect.

 Built on Oxygen

-Our Oxygen Framework gave us a great headstart on the development of FantasyGrinder.
+Our Oxygen Framework gave us a great head start on the development of FantasyGrinder.
 The foundation of an advanced, modern web application is already built-in to Oxygen; allowing us to focus on building the features that add value to FantasyGrinder.

 Advanced Rule Engine

 The requirements for the FantasyGrinder rule definition system are impressive, even daunting.
 We took these and distilled them into different rule types, with defined sets of parameters that would allow the definition of the rich rules required for the FantasyGrinder game stories.
-Then we created an elegant user interface to allow the easy definition and maintenence of these rules.
+Then we created an elegant user interface to allow the easy definition and maintenance of these rules.